renatolinsdigital/vanilla-js-spa/README.md

 ## Key features:

 - The app is fully responsive
+- A modularized yet minimalist code base achieved with ES6+ modules and template strings
 - Search log history can be used to trigger same searches again
 - Search log history is precisely dated, showing always the last searches
 - Search log is saved to local storage
 - Searching terms also works in the url
 - Routing between pages keeps navigation history

 ## Project´s intentional restrictions: